Serving the Adult and the Relatives

 You must do everything you can to locate any missing relatives.
 Contact friends, family members, employers, coworkers, or anyone who might know where the relatives can be found.
 Search for the relatives online through social networking sites and by email.
 You can also check the Post Office for forwarding information.
 Check with any source that might lead you to a good address for the relative.
 This is called doing your “due diligence.”

-6. If the judge signs your Order to Serve by Publication, contact a newspaper to arrange for publication.
-The popular Clark County newspapers you may want to contact to arrange for publication are the Nevada Legal News (702-382-2747) and the Las Vegas Review-Journal (702-383-0383).
-You will have to provide the newspaper with a copy of the Citation (that includes the names of ALL the relatives you are serving by publication) and the Order to Serve by Publication.
+6. If the judge orders some relatives to be served by publication, contact a newspaper to arrange for publication.
+You will have to provide the newspaper with a copy of the Citation (that includes the names of ALL the relatives you are serving by publication) and the judge's order.
+The popular Clark County newspapers the judge may require you to publish in are the Nevada Legal News (702-382-2747) and the Las Vegas Review-Journal (702-383-0383).
 The citation must be published once a week for 4 consecutive weeks.
 The last date of publication must be at least 20 days before the hearing in your case.
+Make sure the Affidavit of Publication is filed with the court.
+The newspaper may file this for you, but if they do not, be sure to ask for a copy of the Affidavit of Publication and file it yourself.

 TIP!